 It was sometime in mid-1980 that I finally made the bus journey to Fantasyland.
 The stretch of Peachtree that the store was located in was a lot less glamorous and gentrified than it is today.
 It was down the street from the old Curry Honda dealership and situated across the street from the Crestwood Apartments (built in the 1920’s) and next door to the Alhambra Apartments (built in the 1930’s).
 At this time, those buildings were still a few years away from their upscale renovation and looked abandoned and spooky.
 Now they are both on the National Register of Historic Buildings.

 Upon entering Fantasyland, the glass case (which was also the sales counter) was immediately to the left, and beyond that were all the records.
 This was my first visit to a record store whose inventory was mostly pre-owned items.
-I found there was not only records, but tapes, posters, books, magazines, comics, buttons, trading cards and stickers.
-The only windows were in the front that faced the street, and the old walls were filled with the posters and promo items.
+I found there was not only records, but also tapes, posters, books, magazines, tour programs, comics, buttons, trading cards and stickers.
+The only windows were in the front that faced the street, and the old, faded walls were filled with posters and promo items.
 Behind the sales counter collectible 45’s with picture sleeves were displayed on the wall.

-Fantasyland was a different experience than what I had had at other record stores that featured brand new inventory.
-I saw so many titles that I had not seen before.
-It was here that I discovered that albums issued in the 1960’s could be found in mono or stereo pressings and some oldies that I was familiar with in their current reissue form, actually had picture sleeves during their original run.
-It was intriguing to find a record with someone’s initials or name written on it and wonder who they were and what kind of places they may have played that record at.
+Shopping at Fantasyland was a different experience than my other trips to record stores, as those had featured mostly brand-new inventory.
+In Fantasyland’s vast inventory of pre-owned records, I saw so many titles that I had not seen before.
+It was here that I discovered that albums issued in the 1960’s could be found in mono or stereo.
+I discovered that some oldies 45’s that I was familiar with in their current reissue form, actually had picture sleeves during their original run.
+It was intriguing to find a record with someone’s initials or name written on it and I could wonder who they were, why they picked out that record, and what kind of places they may have played that record at.

-On my return trips there, I saw for the first time, The Beatles’ “Yesterday and Today” album with its original “butcher” cover (it was a peeled third state) and also John and Yoko’s “Two Virgins” album.
-I saw the Rolling Stones’ picture sleeve of “Have You Seen Your Mother, Baby Standing In The Shadow” featuring the band dressed as matrons, and I discovered for my first time, underground albums also known as bootlegs.
+On return trips to Fantasyland, my eyes would see for the first time, The Beatles’ “Yesterday and Today” album with its infamous “butcher” cover (it was a peeled third state) and also John and Yoko’s “Two Virgins” album.
+I saw the Rolling Stones’ picture sleeve of “Have You Seen Your Mother, Baby Standing In The Shadow” featuring the band dressed as matrons, and I discovered for the first time, underground albums also known as bootlegs.

-It was during the fall of 1980 when I purchased my first underground album at Fantasyland.
+It was during the fall of 1980 that I purchased my first underground album at Fantasyland.
 It was “The Very Best of the Beatles’ Rarest Number Four.”
 It featured unreleased (at that time) tracks such as “What A Shame Mary Jane Had A Pain At The Party” and “Besame Mucho.”
+Over the years I would purchase more Beatles underground LP’s and others by artists ranging from The Monkees to Heart.

-A few years later when I had car, I was able to have the convenience of driving to Fantasyland.
-At first, I parked at one of the parking meters out front and then discovered there was also parking behind the shopping center or on the side street.
-Walking from the parking lot to the store, I always felt a little tinge of excitement in wondering what I was going to discover inside the store on that trip.
-I found that as I went down the rabbit hole of recorded music, the deeper it got.
+A few years later when I had a car, I was able to have the convenience of driving to Fantasyland.
+At first, I parked at one of the parking meters out front.
+Later, I discovered there was also some parking behind the shopping center, or on the side street.
+This saved me the parking meter fee to spend on more records of course.
+Walking from the parking lot to the front of the store, I always felt a little tinge of excitement in wondering what I was going to discover inside the store on that particular trip.
+I found out that as I went exploring down the rabbit hole of recorded music, the deeper it got.

 In January of 1988, the shop relocated to a bigger unit at the end of the same strip center.
 Now the sales counter was on the right when entering.
 There was a giant section of $2 dollar records and 8-track tapes in the back of the store.
 From that section I purchased my first full-length albums by Nilsson, The Troggs, The Yardbirds, and The Dave Clark Five.